 Here students perform anchor duties and tell the news using the target language.

 In news reporting, there’s an economy of words used.
 It’s laser focused for getting the information across.
 Telling the news is akin to telling a story, and training your wards using this technique will give them the opportunity to practice talking about events and dishing out information.
 It’s like being in the center of a gossip huddle.
 And just like the previous activity, this is done individually.

 Let the students choose a topic of their liking.
 They could choose to report on sports, politics, business, showbiz, lifestyle—anything they might see reported on TV.
 But unlike their favorite CNN anchors, they won’t be reading from a script.
-They’ll have to commit their piece to memory really tell a story!
+They’ll have to commit their piece to memory to really tell a story!
 A 30-second clip would be more than enough.

 So, the first thing they’ll need to do is compose their piece on a sheet of paper.
 Depending on their skill level, they could start by writing the story in English, then translating it to the target language.
 Ask for a copy of their story so you can polish it a little more and return a corrected draft.